jhrf/parabam-docs/source/Subset.rst

 			return True
 		return False

-By returning true we tell parabam to store the read in its subset.
+By returning ``True`` we tell parabam to store the read in its subset.

 We would then invoke this instruction from the command line as follows: